PredatorCoder007/UART-implementation-using-VHDL/README.md

 # UART-implementation-using-verilog
-UART implementation of receiver and transmitter using VHDL
+UART implementation of receiver and transmitter using verilog